BirdeeHub/lze/README.md

 In fact, I have contributed to `lz.n` after this plugin has been created.

-I have also written 2 custom handlers for it, one of which is on its wiki, another which likely will be.
+I have also written 2 custom handlers for it, both of which are on its wiki.

 `lz.n` is a great plugin.
 This is my take on `lz.n`